KeatonMueller/chopsticks/README.md

 This is a basic AI to play the game chopsticks, because my friend asked me to make it.

-The true purpose is to try making ascii art.
+The true purpose is to try making ascii art (I think I did ok!)

+The program is written in C++.

 ## Rules